bryntum/siesta/README.md

 Siesta
 ======

-Siesta is a full-featured, open-source JavaScript/TypeScript testing and benchmarking tool, developed at [Bryntum](https://www.bryntum.com/) for more than 10 years.
-It also has a paid license option, with enhanced functionality.
-Version 6 of Siesta is a complete rewrite, based on the experience we've learned during this period and modern web technologies stack.
+Siesta is an ubiquitous, full-featured, open-source JavaScript/TypeScript testing tool, developed at [Bryntum](https://www.bryntum.com/) for more than 10 years.

+Main features of the version 6:

+- It can run the tests in browsers, Node.js and Deno, assuming the code being tested is isomorphic
+- Supports parallel execution
+- Provides a precise deep diff for equality comparison

-Siesta powers the test suites of all [Bryntum products](https://www.bryntum.com) and more than 1000 clients.
+Siesta powers the test suites of all [Bryntum products](https://www.bryntum.com) and thousands clients.

 Installation
 =============